marunaderieg/Performance/performance/.ipynb_checkpoints/readme-checkpoint.txt

 What programming language does your code need to be written in?
 Whatever you want!
 This is the beauty of these notebooks...you can use c, c++, or any other programming language as long as you follow the requirements I have just described.
 Same applies to your preferred language for parallel programming.

+Should you have a question a find a bug, please write an email to maruna@gmx.ch.